pikesley/pHAT-REST/README.md

     python webserver.py

 ought to do it.
-You'll also need `foreman` to install the `systemd` startup scripts, something like
+You'll also need `foreman` to install the `systemd` startup scripts, probably

-    sudo gem install foreman
+    gem install foreman

-might work, then
+then

     make foreman